aaronzhuclover/Miscellaneous-DS-Projects/README.md

        = (x'x)⁻¹x' cov(e) x (x'x)⁻¹
        = σ²(x'x)⁻¹x' Ω x (x'x)⁻¹

 -	Another remedy is to use Feasible GLS.
 We used covariance of residuals in OLS stage to estimate the error covariance structure and use residual standard deviation to reweight our data.
+Since we imposed model for σi², we should have smaller variance than OLS's (var(FGLS)<var(OLS)<var(Heteroskedasticity-Robust Estimators))

 Then we have <br>
 var(εi/σi) = σi²/ σi² = 1 = var(εj/σj), where var(εi) ≠ var(εj) <br>